Chicago Style Workout 28: Grammar, Part 2

 Check Your Balance!

-This month’s workout, “Grammar, Part 2,” is taken from CMOS 17, paragraphs 5.20–23.
+This workout, the second in a series of four on the subject of grammar, focuses on paragraphs 5.22–26 in CMOS 18.
 Advanced editors might tackle the questions cold; learners can study that section of the Manual before answering the questions.

 Subscribers to The Chicago Manual of Style Online may click through to the linked sections of the Manual.
 (We also offer a 30-day free trial of CMOS Online.)